wjdenny/wjdenny.github.io/content/@2017pachecovega_finding.md

 ---
 tags:
-  - "🕮"
+  - 🕮
-  - "topic/pkm"
+  - topic/pkm
-  - "topic/pkm/note-taking"
+  - topic/pkm/note-taking
-  - "topic/reading"
+  - topic/reading
-  - "topic/research"
+  - topic/research
+aliases:
-alias: "Finding the most relevant information in a paper when reading: A three-step method (the AIC technique)"
+  - "Finding the most relevant information in a paper when reading: A three-step method (the AIC technique)"
-draft: false
+draft: true
 ---
 # Finding the most relevant information in a paper when reading: A three-step method (the AIC technique)